 Federal Direct Loans are student loans that are provided to the student directly from the U.S. Department of Education.
 For the most part, any student loan distributed after July 1, 2010 is a federal Direct Loan.
-Four types of loans offered under this program:
+There are four types of loans offered under this program:

 Stafford Loans are loans available to undergraduate students on the basis of financial needs.
 These types of loans are broken down into two different types: Direct Subsidized and Direct Unsubsidized Loans.